 PAST UNDER THE BUFFALO PRESENTATIONS:

 November 2017.
 “Jacqueline: A Portrayal of Jackie Kennedy.”
-Speaker Leslie Goddard.
+Performer/Speaker Leslie Goddard.

 October 2017.
 “Handmade in Evanston: The Jewelry of Eve Alfillé.”
 Speaker Eve J. Alfillé.